lucasconsult/block-google-ads/README.md

 ### Block Info

-This Block is modeled on the schema from Fivetrans's [Google AdWords ETL](https://fivetran.com/directory/google-ads).
+This Block is modeled on the schema from Fivetrans's [Google Ads ETL](https://fivetran.com/directory/google-ads).

-The schema documentation for AdWords can be found in [Google's docs](https://developers.google.com/adwords/api/docs/appendix/reports).
+The schema documentation for Ads can be found in [Google's docs](https://developers.google.com/adwords/api/docs/appendix/reports).

 ### What if I find an error?
 Suggestions for improvements?